 - Multiple sclerosis

 - Alzheimer’s disease

 Research and Education

 There is a need for more research to understand more deeply how the endocannabinoid system impacts on our health and how supplementing the natural production of endocannabinoids with plant-based cannabinoids could affect our health.
-We must make every effort to fill the knowledge gaps in cannabinoid science.
+Thankfully, scientists are now freer to make strides in filling the knowledge gaps in cannabinoid science.